Funny Face-1957

 Though shot on a soundstage, Funny Face rebounds from implausibility with gorgeous ariel views of historic Parisian landmarks that envelope the glitter of the theme.

-Shots of the Eifel Tower, Arc de Triomphe, and the broad Champs-Elysees are robust and made me rewatch this sequence again and again.
+Shots of the Eifel Tower, Arc de Triomphe, and the broad Champs-Elysees are robust and made me rewatch this sequence again.

 In parallel, the Greenwich Village, New York City setting where other events in the film take place is an intelligent choice to define the artistic and bookish characters.

-The opening titles of Funny Face (1957) are creative and polished which reflect the maturity of the subject matter and style of the 1950s.
+The opening titles of Funny Face (1957) are creative and polished reflecting the maturity of the subject matter and style of the 1950s.

 With no chemistry, Hepburn and Astaire carry the film as best they can with a dated and tame screenplay.